Here are some of the most common questions we are asked at The Pink Bakery, Inc.

-We don’t do either.
 The ideal storage solution is in an air tight container at a temperature of 66 degrees.
 We know this is not always possible, so the air tight will do.
-Refrigeration and freezing the desserts overnight, changes the starches and the texture.
-They can become very moist.
-They still taste amazing, but we have texture issues and find that they taste their best when they are stored at room temperature.
+Freezing the desserts is an option.
+Bring to room temperature before eating.
+They will still taste amazing, but we find that they taste their best when they are stored at room temperature.

 What support organizations can you suggest to someone with food allergies?